Look Up Child: Commercial performance

 Look Up Child debuted at number three on the US Billboard 200 with 115,000 album-equivalent units, of which 103,000 were pure album sales.
-It is the highest-charting album by Daigle, and the highest-charting Christian album overall since Hard Love by Needtobreathe reached No. 2 on the chart in 2016.
-The album became the highest-charting Christian album by a woman on the Billboard 200 since LeAnn Rimes' You Light Up My Life peaked at No. 1 in 1997.
+It is the highest-charting album by Daigle and the highest-charting debut almong Christian albums since Until the Whole World Hears (2009) by Casting Crowns.
+The album became the highest-charting Christian album by a woman on the Billboard 200, since LeAnn Rimes' album You Light Up My Life peaked at No. 1 in 1997.

-As of June 2019, the album has sold 362,000 copies in the U.S.

-The album was certified 2× Platinum by the RIAA on March 1, 2024.
+As of June 2019, Look Up Child has sold 362,000 copies in the U.S. The album had stayed on Top Christian Albums chart for 38 weeks, as of July 2017.
+On August 24, 2021, Billboard reported that the album had topped the chart for 100 weeks.
+It was certified 2× Platinum by the RIAA on March 1, 2024.

-Reception

-Critical response
+Critical reception

 Look Up Child received widespread acclaim from music critics.
 Chris DeVille of Stereogum compared Daigle to English singer Adele, noting that "[f]rom her smoky powerhouse vocals to the tastefully inoffensive arrangements they dominate, her record could easily be mistaken for Adele."
-At CCM Magazine, Mark Geil rated the album five stars out of five, remarking how "This isn't a retread of How Can It Be.
+At CCM Magazine, Mark Geil remarked how "This isn't a retread of How Can It Be.
 The new album is ballad-heavy, so expect passion but not tempo.
 At times, Daigle's Adele-inspired vocal affectations are a little over-the-top, but her delivery remains earnest.
-The piano is bright, and the album shines brightest in its playful moments, like "Still Rolling Stones" and the reggae-infused "Your Wings"."
-Concluding the review with "This is heartfelt record that heralds a strong return from one of Christian music's finest."
+The piano is bright, and the album shines brightest in its playful moments, like 'Still Rolling Stones' and the reggae-infused 'Your Wings'."

 Luchae Williams from Gateway News affirmed that "Lauren Daigle's sophomore offering proves that you don't need dramatics, in order to create a masterpiece.
 Daigle's voice is enchanting and one can't help but admire the excellence in which she bobs and weaves through each song with her smoky smooth tone."
 Kevin Davis of New Release Today wrote "All of the songs are memorable and personal, and these moving recordings are poignant songs of reflection.
 Every song is emotionally captivating, and Lauren's powerful and gorgeous vocals keep me hanging on every word she sings.
 The standout songs each feature an engaging and emotive musical style while phrasing her prayer-filled lyrics in a creative and personal way, making it one of my top albums of the year."